 One agronomic practice that can affect our efforts to control sunflower moth is obtaining a uniform emergence of plants at once rather than spread out over several days or whenever the next rain occurs to germinate remaining seed.
 This is not always easily accomplished when planting in soils with poor moisture for good germination.
-But every effort should be made, plant 3 or even 2 inch deeper to moisture if you have to, to get a uniform stand.
+But every effort should be made reach deeper to moisture if you have to, to get a uniform stand; it is OK to plant sunflower in the hole.
+(If irrigated, experienced growers suggest it is preferable to plant into moisture rather than water up after planting.)
 Else sunflower moths will be actively laying eggs in a field over a longer period of time than you have the patience or money to make additional sprayings.

 Also, sunflower moth pressure is usually highest early in the season and declines with time.
-Early season sunflowers might require two sprayings whereas a mid-June planting might require only one (or one early and none in June).
-This might steer growers to planting later, but keep in mind that sunflower yield potential declines with later planting dates.
+Early season sunflowers are more likely to require two sprayings whereas a planting after mid June might require only one spray or maybe none.
+This might steer growers to planting later, but keep in mind that sunflower yield potential tends to decline with later planting dates.

 Sunflower producers in the Dakotas have the nasty Sclerotinia disease.
 West Texas has the sunflower moth.
-We have practical treatment options, but they don=t.
+We have practical treatment options, but they don't.
 As conditions allow we encourage growers to plant early and reach for the higher yield potential, provided they understand and are committed to staying on top of potential sunflower moth infestations.

 While not useful for sunflower moth, crop rotation will help prevent some of the other potentially major insect pest problems, especially stem weevils (see Secondary Concerns section) and girdlers.
-However, sunflowers should not be planted in last year=s soybean fields because girdler problems are usually worse in this rotation.
+However, sunflowers should not be planted in last year's soybean fields because girdler (caused by soybean stem borer) problems are usually worse in this rotation.